 The most widely used waveplates are half waveplates and quarter waveplates.
 For linearly polarized light, half waveplates induce retardation of λ/2 between the fast component and the slow component, the half waveplates cause a rotation of the polarization direction of the emerging light.
-Through changing the angle between the original plane of polarization and the axes of the half waveplate, the angle rotated could be governed.
-Typically half waveplates are applied for transforming vertically polarized light into horizontally polarized light or vice versa.
-Quarter waveplates, on the other hand, generate retardation of λ/4 between the fast and slow components, the ultimate effect is the conversion of linear polarization to circularly polarized light or vice versa. transform linearly polarized light into circularly polarized light.
+Changing the angle between the original plane of polarization and the axes of the half waveplate, the angle rotated could be governed.
+Half waveplates are often applied for transforming vertical polarization into horizontal polarization and vice versa when orienting the incident linear polarization at 45 degrees to the optical axis.
+Quarter waveplates, on the other hand, generate retardation of λ/4 between the fast and slow components, the ultimate effect is the conversion of linear polarization to circularly polarized light or vice versa.
 Besides, Shalom EO also offers octadic waveplates and full waveplates.
 Standard mounted modules of waveplates are configured with Dia.
 25.4mm, C.A.
 18mm aluminum mounts, which are all engraved with the fast axes on the outside in the form of a straight line.
 The unmounted versions also have their fast axes indicated.

-Hangzhou Shalom EO offers a variety of waveplates and retarders, in various forms including: True Zero-Order, Zero-Order, Low-Order, Dual Wavelength Waveplates, Super Achromatic, Achromatic Waveplates, Fresnel Rhomb Retarders.
-In Shalom EO, feel free to pick the retardation and wavelength of your interest, where a vast variety of half-wave, quarter-wave or other wavelengths of retardation for single wavelength, dual/triple wavelength options or broadband/achromatic application are available, with the applicable spectral ranges from UV to Infrared wavelength ranges.
+Hangzhou Shalom EO offers a variety of waveplates and retarders, in various forms inluding: True Zero-Order, Zero-Order, Low-Order, Dual Wavelength Waveplates, Super Achromatic, Achromatic Waveplates, Fresnel Rhomb Retarders.
+In Shalom EO, feel free to pick the retardation and wavelength of your interest, where a vast variety of half-wave, quarter-wave,or other wavelengths of retardation for single wavelength, dual/triple wavelength options ,or broadband/achromatic wavelength ranges are available, with the applicable spectral ranges from UV to Infrared wavelength ranges.
 These waveplates and retarders are made from a manifold of materials including Quartz, Magnesium Fluoride (MgF2), UV Fused silica, with single-plate, double-plate, sixfold-plate, or substrates-combined structures.
-The assembled waveplates are either aligned by cementing, optically contacting, or with an air-spaced design.
+The assembled waveplates are either aligned using cementing, optically contacting, or with an air-spaced design.
 Both off-the-shelf and customized modules are available.

-If you want a more thorough understanding of waveplates and retarders, Check our article about Introduction to Waveplates and Retarders.
+If you want a more thorough understanding of waveplates and retarders, Check our article about Introduction to Waveplates and Retarders in the resource sector.

-Below are some brief guidance to help you understand different types of waveplates and retarders, you may form a concept before buying:
+Below is some brief guidance to help you understand different kinds of waveplates and retarders, so that you may form a concept before ordering:

 Shalom EO's Super Achromatic Waveplates are an improved version of the achromatic waveplates comprised of six waveplates (three quartz waveplates and three MgF2 waveplates), which minimize the chromatic dispersion and enable more constant retardation through a broad wavelength range.